 ICMP Fail-Fast Description Linux Windows macOS true false Parallel ping detector, works in parallel with the configured failure detector.
 Checks periodically if members are live (OSI Layer 3) and suspects them immediately, regardless of the other detectors.
 Supported ICMP Echo if available - Falls back on TCP Echo on port 7 Supported TCP Echo on port 7 Supported ICMP Echo if available - Falls back on TCP Echo on port 7 true true Parallel ping detector, works in parallel with the configured failure detector.
-Checks periodically if members are live (OSI Layer 3) and suspects them immediately, regardless of the other detectors. - Not Supported
+Checks periodically if members are live (OSI Layer 3) and suspects them immediately, regardless of the other detectors.
+ICMP Echo if available - No start up if not available Not Supported Not Supported - Requires root privileges